 While a final satisfactory negotiated solution is expected it has taken some time due to various changes in the INCRA administration and changes in the Federal Government and the COVID-19 pandemic.
 Both INCRA and the Company have continued to discuss a solution and both parties are in agreement that a solution is the objective.
-The discussions between INCRA and Belo Sun are recorded and registered with the court in Altamira on a regular basis.
-Belo Sun has the law firm of Pinheiro Neto and others assisting with documenting a solution.
 In November 2019 and January 2020, the Company met with the new INCRA President to discuss the land overlap issue.
 It was agreed that a legal task force would be assembled to address the issue and find available solutions.
 Discussions continue in a very constructive manner and the Company expects no issues with completing this negotiation, however success can never be guaranteed.